StuartGordonReid/emh/README.md

 * [The Lo-MacKinlay Heteroscedastic Variance Ratio Test](http://www.turingfinance.com/stock-market-prices-do-not-follow-random-walks/)

 Given a univariate zoo time series and a confidence interval, emh will execute each of these tests on the data at multiple frequencies / lags.
-The result is a data.frame containing sample sizes, computed test statistics, p values, Z scores, and a boolean flag indicating whether or not the test indicates the data was non random.
+The result is a data.frame containing frequencies, sample sizes, computed test statistics, p values, Z scores, and a boolean flag indicating whether or not the test indicates the data was non random.

 All of this is done with one simple function call,